-Although it hasn’t reached its full potential, the idea is to organize groups of people through the internet to work on a single story.
+Although it hasn’t reached its full potential, the idea is to organize groups of people through the internet to work on a single story or project.
 Like stand-alone journalism, it is a conscious decision, but large groups, rather than a lone reporter, do the work.
 Networked journalism rests its fate on two principles: the “wisdom of crowds” – the idea that collectives can be more intelligent than individuals – and “distributed reporting.”

 Update: This is often espoused by Jeff Jarvis and I believe it is what Dave Winer often describes in his posts on the future of news.
 Almost two years later I still don’t think network journalism has reached its full potential, which is to say, we can expect more and better coverage in this fashion.
 I think what is needed are mature platforms that can allow groups of like-minded individuals to find each other and do “distributed reporting.”

-The art of organizing an online work flow, so that volunteers are efficient and happy to donate time to commit acts of journalism that in aggregate helps produce news.
+The art of organizing an online workflow, so that volunteers are efficient and happy to donate time to commit acts of journalism that in aggregate helps produce news.
 In distributed reporting – the work load is spread out.
 This is contrasted nicely with “community funding” where the cost of reporting is distributed.